Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing

 \subsection{Modified Euler scheme}

 The forward Euler scheme can be used to simulate the Heston model.
-Many solutions to avoid the problems arising from the use of negative values of the volatility process $v_t$ in \eqref{eq:dynamics Heston} have been reported in the literature \cite{lord2010comparison}.
-In Table \ref{Numerical schemes for CIR process}, we introduce $f_1, f_2$, and $f_3$, which imply different schemes when different choices are adopted.
-The use of the forward Euler scheme to discretize \eqref{eq:dynamics Heston} yields \begin{small} \end{small} where $Z_s$ and $Z_V$ are two correlated standard normal rdvs with correlation $\rho$. \begin{small}
+The literature has reported many solutions to avoid the problems arising from the use of negative values of the volatility process $v_t$ in \eqref{eq:dynamics Heston} \cite{lord2010comparison}.
+Table \ref{Numerical schemes for CIR process} introduces $f_1, f_2$, and $f_3$, which imply various schemes when different choices are adopted.
+The forward Euler scheme to discretize \eqref{eq:dynamics Heston} yields